 He writes regular educational resources for Rhinegold Publishing’s Music Teacher Magazine (online) and is often called on to lead teacher training events (e.g. formerly for Keynote Education).

-More recently, he has been the expert interviewee for live BBC Radio 3 broadcasts, commenting on a range of orchestral repertoire.
+He has been a presenter and expert interviewee for BBC Radio 3 broadcasts, commenting on a range of orchestral repertoire.